catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 ## Journey of a query operation

-1. Our web app (GraphQL client) sends a GraphQL query operation, formatted as a string in HTTP POST or GET request, to the remote GraphQL server.
+The web app (GraphQL client) sends a GraphQL query operation, formatted as a string in HTTP POST or GET request, to the GraphQL server.

-2. The server **parses** and **transforms** the string into a tree-structured document called an Abstract Syntax Tree (AST).
+The server **parses** and **transforms** the string into a tree-structured document called an Abstract Syntax Tree (AST).

-3. The server **validates** the query operation against the **types** and **fields** defined in our **schema**.
+The server **validates** the query operation against the **types** and **fields** defined in **schema**.

-4. For **each field** in the query, the server invokes that field's **resolver function** to populate data from the correct source.
+For **each field** in the query, the server invokes that field's **resolver function** to populate data from the correct source.

-5. As all of the query's fields are resolved, the **data is assembled / stitched into a nicely ordered JSON object** with the **exact same shape as the query**.
+As all of the query's fields are resolved, the data is **assembled / stitched into a JSON object** with the **exact same shape as the query**.

-6. The server assigns the JSON object to the **data key** of the HTTP response body, and send it back to our web app.
+The server assigns the JSON object to the **data key** of the HTTP response body, and send it back to the web app.

-7. The GraphQL client receives the response and then passes the data to the right components for rendering.
+The web app (GraphQL client) receives the response and passes the data to the right components for rendering.

-An illustration by [Apollo Odyssey](https://www.apollographql.com/tutorials/voyage-part1/intro-to-federation) - Journey of a GraphQL query operation
+An illustration by [Apollo Odyssey](https://www.apollographql.com/tutorials/lift-off-part2/journey-of-a-graphql-query) - Journey of a GraphQL query operation

 ![Journey of a GraphQL query operation](https://res.cloudinary.com/apollographql/image/upload/e_sharpen:50,c_scale,q_90,w_1440,fl_progressive/v1617351987/odyssey/lift-off-part2/lop2-1-06_enfbis.jpg)